OutlierVentures/APEX/README.md

 # Enigma Supply Chain

 Shared industry analytics for supply chain enterprises.
 Enigma private compute allows all participants to share in industry-wide analytics without revealing any information regarding their own operations.
+Currently runs a clustering algorithm on lat/long data inputs.

 ## Requirements